11 Top Reasons to Visit Istanbul Turkey to Enjoy this Gateway to Asia City

 Visit Istanbul Turkey and you will find it a very interesting city to explore.
 It stands at the crossroads between liberal Europe and traditional Asia.
 However, most Turkish people view Istanbul as a more European metropolis.
 Still the city has managed to honor its past by preserving its oldest district.
 If you come to Istanbul Turkey and don’t know how to begin your metropolis exploration, visit the Old City, where the legacy of this great city started.

-After Constantine the Great conquered the city he made it the new eastern capital of the Roman Empire in 330 AD.
+After Constantine, the Great conquered the city he made it the new eastern capital of the Roman Empire in 330 AD.
 The city became widely known as Constantinopolis (Constantinople), which in Latin means the “City of Constantine”.
 By the 19th century, however, the city had acquired a number of other names used by either foreigners or Turks.
 Istanbul (this is the English spelling) was officially adopted as the sole name of the city in 1930.
 The name Istanbul derives from a Medieval Greek phrase which meant “to the city”.
-As a result this reflected its status as the only major city in the vicinity.
-Much in the same way people today often colloquially refer to their nearby urban centers as “the City”.
+As a result, this reflected its status as the only major city in the vicinity.
+Much in the same way people today often colloquially refer to their nearby urban centres as “the City”.
 An alternative view is that the name evolved directly from the name Constantinople, with the first and third syllables dropped.
 While in English the stress is on the first syllable (Is).
-In Turkish the stress is on the second syllable (tan).
-In English a person from the city is an Istanbulite.
+In Turkish, the stress is on the second syllable (tan).
+In English, a person from the city is an Istanbulite.

 A Brief History of Istanbul Turkey